qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 .. index:: Nodes, Vertices, Vertex, Geometryless feature

-Start by activating the |nodeTool| :sup:`Node Tool`.
+Start by activating the |nodeTool| :sup:`Vertex tool`.
 Red circles will appear when hovering vertices.

 * **Selecting vertices**: You can select vertices by clicking on them one